 In a brutal, haunting epic set on the Scythian steppe, a young warrior undertakes the kill that will seal her arranged marriage and save her besieged people—yet in a land bound by war and duty, refusing to take a life could grant her freedom . . . or cost her everything.

-Of Wind and Wolves, the first book of The Steppe Saga trilogy, is now available in bookstores worldwide!
-To learn more about this debut novel and trilogy, click HERE.
+Of Wind and Wolves, the first book of The Steppe Saga trilogy, is now available in bookstores worldwide.

 • A historical novel of extraordinary complexity set against a harsh background of tribal warfare, love, and survival.